MOTION FOR DEFAULT

 As Deputy Clerk

 After the Clerk enters a default, at least normally in Florida, the Court then must enter a Default Judgment.
-The timing and facts of such a Motion is very important – and with all of these issues you should seek out a Gainseville lawyer for advice, however the following is an example of one we previously filed:
+The timing and facts of such a Motion are very important – and with all of these issues you should seek out a Gainesville lawyer for advice, however, the following is an example of one we previously filed:

 MOTION FOR DEFAULT JUDGMENT

-A default has been entered by the Clerk on February 5, 2014 against Defendant Angela Marino.
+The Clerk has entered a default on February 5, 2014, against Defendant Angela Marino.
 Plaintiff moves for a default judgment based on the following:

 1. The Plaintiff loaned the Defendant $45,000.00 and has not been repaid.
-That last date that Plaintiff provided the Defendant with these funds was in 2010.
+The last date that Plaintiff provided the Defendant with these funds was in 2010.